-These prospective long-term users are what is considered high-quality traffic, as it is far more likely that they will invest into your business model.
-Normal traffic will just hover on your landing page without hope of their browsing turning into a real commitment.
+These prospective long-term users are what is considered high-quality traffic, as it is far more likely that they will invest in your business model.
+Normal traffic will just hover on your landing page without the hope of their browsing turning into a real commitment.

 Acquiring even 5% of converts from a marketing campaign will always break even with what you invested into your advertising and will be more valuable than having traffic that will not lead to anything.

-In order for an advertisement to be successful, it is necessary that the advertisement is optimised to suit the specific purpose of the advertisement.
+In order for an advertisement to be successful, it is necessary that the advertisement is optimized to suit the specific purpose of the advertisement.

 If your advertisement, for example, shows an image of a specific pair of shoes then a user will click on the advertisement expecting to be led to the page where they can see that exact pair of shoes so that they can consider purchasing it.

 If it happens that the campaign manager made the landing page the website’s homepage, then the user will quickly exit out of it and not even attempt to find that pair of shoes – at least the large majority of users will not do it.

 You want to give easy access to what you are promising in order for users to follow through with their investigation about what you have in store for them.